-Crown Castle has contracted with Site Safe, LLC (Sitesafe), an independent Radio Frequency (RF) regulatory and engineering consulting firm, to determine whether the proposed communications site, 826045 - Monarch Property, located at 409 N. Scottsdale Road, Scottsdale, AZ, is in compliance with Federal Communications Commission (FCC) rules and regulations for RF exposure.
+Crown Castle has contracted with Site Safe, LLC (Sitesafe), an independent Radio Frequency (RF) regulatory and engineering consulting firm, to determine whether the proposed communications site, 831832 - Sunrise Sonoran View, located at 29505 N. Scottsdale Road, Scottsdale, AZ, is in compliance with the Federal Communications Commission (FCC) Rules and Regulations for RF exposure.